The story behind Mother Cover.

 Eventually, my husband and I decided to go for it anyway.
 And that’s when the real struggle began.

-I landed a new role, but when I shared my pregnancy, the support I needed wasn’t there.
-Ultimately, I was let go at eight months pregnant.
+I eventually landed a new role, but when I shared my pregnancy, the reaction was every woman’s worst nightmare.
+And that nightmare culminated with me being fired at eight months pregnant.

 I shared my story on LinkedIn.
 And the floodgates opened.

 Hundreds of people—mostly women—reached out to say I wasn’t alone.
 Some had been pushed out during leave.
-Others never took it at all.
-Whether they worked in supportive environments or not, they all carried the same fear: If I step away, what will it mean for my career?
+Others, out of fear and obligation, returned much sooner than they were ready.
+Even if they worked for companies with generous leave policies on paper, they all carried the same fear: If I step away, what will it mean for my career?

 As I rocked my newborn daughter at night, I kept thinking about those stories.